AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 1. (Optional) If hosted fields and the Signifyd integration are enabled, run `getPaymentOrder`.

-1. (Optional) Adobe Commerce returns these details.
+1. (Optional) Adobe Commerce returns details about the payment order..

 1. Run `placeOrder`.